Xsolla Sessions

 The Business of Games is brought to you by Xsolla, your strategic partner behind the scenes.
 We bring together “All the Things” to help you simplify operations, unlock new revenue, reach more players, and launch fast.

-Visit xsolla.com/podcast to explore episodes, connect with our team, and access bonus resources to level up your business of play.
+Visit xsolla.com to learn more, connect with our team, and access all the things you need to level up your business of play.
 Want to join the conversation?
 Follow and comment on our LinkedIn page at The Business of Games Podcast, where we’ll be sharing updates, highlights, and continuing the discussion.
 And don’t forget to subscribe, rate, review, and share the podcast with friends and colleagues who want to learn more about the business of games.

-Welcome to The Business of Games Podcast, brought to you by Xsolla.
+Welcome to The Business of Games Podcast, powered by Xsolla.

 For more insights and resources, visit xsolla.com/podcast.
 Want to join the conversation?
 Follow and comment on our LinkedIn page at The Business of Games Podcast.
 That’s where we’ll be sharing updates, highlights, and continuing the discussion.
 And don’t forget to subscribe, rate, review, and share the podcast with friends who want to learn more about the business of games.